AscensionGameDev/Intersect-Engine/Intersect.Server/MIGRATIONS.md

 `dotnet ef migrations add Net7Upgrade --context MySqlLoggingContext --namespace Intersect.Server.Migrations.MySql.Logging --output-dir Migrations/MySql/Logging/ -- --databaseType MySql --connectionString "Username=<username>;Password=<password>;Database=<a db that exists>"`

+**Additionally, when trying to generate a migration on Windows you may need to include `Server=localhost` in your connection string.**

 **_A connection string is required for generating MariaDB/MySQL migrations_**, if you fail to provide one (or provide an invalid one) it will crash and fail with something like the following:

-`Unable to create an object of type 'MySqlPlayerContext'.
+`Unable to create a 'DbContext' of type 'MySqlGameContext'.
 For the different patterns supported at design time, see https://go.microsoft.com/fwlink/?linkid=851728`

 <details>
 	<summary>